tradergu/tradergu.github.io/_posts/2025-07-01-Video-Chart-Analysis-CRSP.md

   lqtip:
 ---

-$CRSP Crispr Therapeutics just confirmed a weekly followed by a monthly Market Structure Shift Opening up for a high probability move to the upside and a possible confirmed bottom structure.
+$CRSP (Crispr Therapeutics) just confirmed a **weekly**, followed by a **monthly Market Structure Shift** — setting up for a high-probability move to the upside and possibly establishing a confirmed bottoming structure.

-Full analysis in the video below.
+Watch the full breakdown in the video below:

 {% include embed/youtube.html id='GdCyaDbs-KA' %}